hydroframe/ospool_parflow/README.md

 ## Run Parflow Using Your Own Project

-You can run parflow with your own project in the same way except provide your own demo.py file.
+You can run parflow with your own project in the same way except provide your own demo.py demo.submit and demo.sh file.

-You do not need to use the project.py or the template_runscripts used in this example, but your project must collect the input files and create the parflow runscript and run parflow using apptainer
+You do not need to use the project.py or the template_runscripts used in this example, but your project must collect the input files in your version of demo.py and you must list the source files you need in your version of demo.py in your version of demo.submit file.

-    apptainer exec ../apptainer/mpi/parflow_mpi.sif python <your_project.py>

-Any files in the directory you use to submit a job with condor will be available to your code.

 If you need to install your own custom python components you need to pip install them into the container loaded from parflow_mpi.sif.
-You can do that by creating a script like myproject.sh that does the pip installs and then runs your python program.
+You can do that in your version of demo.sh such as myjob.sh.

-    myproject.sh
+    myjob.sh
         python -m pip install mycomponent1 mycomponent2
         python myproject.py

-Then run parflow using
-    apptainer exec ../apptainer/mpi/parflow_mpi.sif myproject.sh
+Then use condor_submit to submit your job.

+    condor_submit myjob.submit